LorenvXn/Simple-web-server-example-ansible-and-containers-/loadbalancer/mysql/loadbalancer.md

 <b> Loadbalancing with Nginx </b>

-Back to loadbalancer container 172.17.0.3, since we will make it loadbalancer for our web/mysql containers:
+Back to loadbalancer container 172.17.0.3, since we will make it loadbalancer for our mysql (the old web) containers:

 Create a stream block by modifying file /etc/nginx/nginx.conf accordingly: